 Additional neutral file formats that can be imported into and exported from most programs include:

 - ASIS (.sat)

-- Stereolithography (.stl) - These formats are the preferred file type for Protolabs' 3D printing and can also be accepted in CNC machining, but not injection molding.
+- Stereolithography (.stl) - These formats are the preferred file type for Protolabs' 3D printing.

 The capabilities of each professional design program vary slightly from one to the next, but most contain versions of basic solid modeling; plastic and mold design; weldments, sheet metal, piping, and tubing design; and large assembly design.